Holographic CCFT Pseudo-Entropy: Introduction

 In this paper, we demonstrate that not only the space-like curves related to pseudo-entropy have a well-defined flat-space limit, but their timelike component also has a well-defined limit, leading to timelike curves in three-dimensional flat spacetime.
 Lengths of these new timelike curves can contribute an imaginary term to the entanglement entropy of dual CCFTs.
 Therefore, our claim in this article is that the entanglement entropy of CCFTs should fundamentally be pseudo-entropy, the imaginary part of which we introduce in this paper using flat/CCFT holography.

-Another reason that can support our final result in this paper is that the dictionary of flat/CCFT should be obtained not only by taking the flat-space limit from AdS/CFT but also by using dS/CFT \cite{Strominger:2001pn}.
-The CFTs dual to dS spacetimes are non-unitary and are defined in Euclidean spacetimes.
-Therefore, the entanglement entropy for these theories will fundamentally be pseudo-entropy.
-In this paper, we show that the holographic dual for these pseudo-entropies, introduced in \cite{Doi:2022iyj} (see also \cite{Narayan:2022afv, Narayan:2023zen}) and possessing both timelike and spacelike curves, has a well-defined flat-space limit.
+The dictionary of flat/CCFT should be obtained not only by taking the flat-space limit from AdS/CFT but also by using holography of asymptotically dS spacetimes.
+We show that the holographic dual for the pseudo-entropies, introduced in \cite{Doi:2022iyj} (see also \cite{Narayan:2022afv, Narayan:2023zen}) and possessing both timelike and spacelike curves, has a well-defined flat-space limit.
 These curves, after taking the flat-space limit, precisely correspond to the curves obtained from the limit of timelike-entropy curves in AdS spacetime.
-Consequently, the non-unitary nature must be accepted for CCFTs dual to asymptotically flat spacetimes.